zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-19.md

 Window = integer = size of the buffer
 They can set this value both for individual streams and for the connection.
+When sender sends data it reduces the space
+The receiver can send WINDOW_UPDATE frames to free up the space.

 ## Server Push
+Allows to send multiple responses to a single request - server knows what the client will need.
+PUSH_PROMISE frame singles to the client that the server will push resources.